What Other Parents Are Reading

 When I'm out with my young children, friendly strangers often approach us to smile and say hello.
 Although I'd like my kids to be polite, I also want to teach them not to talk to strangers.
 How can I avoid sending mixed messages?

-Most kids are likely to be wary of strangers who are mean-looking or appear frightening in some way.
-But the truth is, most child molesters and abductors are regular-looking people, and many go out of their way to look friendly, safe, and appealing to children.
+Most kids are likely to be wary of strangers who are mean-looking or appear scary in some way.
+But most child molesters and abductors are regular-looking people, and many go out of their way to look friendly, safe, and appealing to children.
 So, instead of judging a person by appearance, teach kids to judge people by their actions.

-Although it's not possible to protect kids from strangers at all times, it is possible to teach them about appropriate behaviors and what to do if somebody crosses the line.
-Keeping these tips in mind can help kids stay safe while they're out and about.
+It's not possible to protect kids from strangers at all times.
+But it is possible to teach them about appropriate behaviors and what to do if somebody crosses the line.
+Keeping these tips in mind can help your kids stay safe while they're out and about.

 - Child Abuse

 - How Can I Protect My Child From Strangers Online?

 - About KidsHealth

 Note: All information on KidsHealth® is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.